lowdanie/lowdanie.github.io/_posts/2025-04-23-hidden-subgroup.md

 # The Quantum Fourier Transform

-Recall from section XXX that our strategy for solving the hidden subgroup problem is to find a unitary transformation that diagonalizes all of the shift operators $L_g$ for
+Recall from the [previous section](#the-standard-method) that our strategy for solving the hidden subgroup problem is to find a unitary transformation that diagonalizes all of the shift operators
-$g\in G$.
+$L_g$ for $g\in G$.
 This transform is commonly called the [Quantum Fourier Transform](https://en.wikipedia.org/wiki/Quantum_Fourier_transform) (QFT).

-## Shift Operators

-PUT THIS IN THE HSG OVERVIEW

-For a group $G$,

-As we noted in section XXXX, our strategy for solving the hidden subgroup problem is to find a unitary transformation of $\
+In this section we'll derive the QFT and then see precisely why it is so useful in the context of the Hidden Subgroup Problem.

 ## Characters